 The main difference between a conventional liquid paint and a powder coating system is that the powder coating does not require a solvent to keep the binder and filler parts in a liquid suspension form.

 Powder Coating Cost & Other Factors vs. Lamination

-Decorative powder coating offers a plethora of designs and uses, while offering lower costs, higher efficiency and quality end products.
+As a laminate alternative, decorative powder coating offers a plethora of designs and uses, while offering lower costs, higher efficiency and quality end products.
 With our exclusive coating powder machines, your imagination is your only limit.
-In comparison, standard lamination (profile wrapping) is extremely limited in its use and end product finish.
+In comparison, standard lamination is extremely limited in its use and end product finish.

 Powder Coat System vs. Hydrographic Water Dipping

 Hydrographic Water Transfer Printing is a surface decoration technology that uses a specialized film printed with designs to decorate various components and materials through the medium of water.